Updated by Gavin Phillips on 07/31/2017

 What Ping Is Used For

-Have you ever noticed that, when you click a link on a web page, the new web page doesn’t load instantly?
+Have you ever noticed that when you click a link on a web page, the new web page doesn’t load instantly?
 Instead, there’s a small delay — this is latency.
-Your computer has to request the new page and have it sent back to you, and it takes a small amount of time for every packet to travel between your computer and the remote computer.
+Your computer has to request the new page and have it sent back to you.
+It takes a small amount of time for every packet to travel between your computer and the remote computer.
 Ping lets you measure this latency.

 This is very perceptible in online games.
 For example, if you’re playing a game with a 20 ms ping, you should have very low latency.
 Actions you take appear to take place in the game near instantly.
 If you have a higher ping like 200 ms, actions you take will be noticeably delayed and you won’t be able to keep up with other people playing the game.